CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Experiments

 \subsection{Adjusting Privacy-utility Trade-offs}

 \textsc{Cloak} allows users to navigate the privacy-utility trade-off by tuning two hyperparameters, $w_U$ and $w_S$, without retraining.
 We demonstrate this for the MotionSense dataset, using activity as the public attribute and gender as the private attribute.
 Figure~\ref{fig:trade_off} shows the average desired inference accuracy versus the average intrusive inference accuracy.
-The trade-off curves are obtained from a pre-trained \textsc{Cloak} model using a combination of $w_U \in [1,\cdots,9]$ and $w_S \in [0, 0.03, 0.06, 0.09]$.
+The trade-off curves are obtained from a pre-trained \textsc{Cloak} model using a combination of $w_U \in [1,\ldots,9]$ and $w_S \in [0, 0.03, 0.06, 0.09]$.
 The red star denotes the ideal trade-off where the activity recognition accuracy on obfuscated data remains at the same level as raw data and the gender recognition accuracy is at the random guessing level.

 For a fixed $w_S$, increasing $w_U$ significantly improves data utility until it reaches $6$.
 However, stronger positive conditioning (higher $w_U$) also increases the intrusive inference accuracy by inevitably including some information about private attributes, as the attributes are not fully disentangled.
 A stronger negative conditioning would be required in this case to balance data utility and privacy.
+In addition, we note that a higher $w_U$ also diminishes the effectiveness of the negative conditioning.
+Therefore, $w_U$ should be carefully tuned rather than increased indiscriminately.

 Fixing $w_U$ and increasing $w_S$ drastically reduces intrusive inference accuracy, highlighting the effectiveness of negative conditioning in removing information about the user's private attribute class.
 In particular, when $w_S=0$, privacy protection relies solely on \textsc{Cloak}'s white-listing characteristic, resulting in higher intrusive inference accuracy than when $w_S>0$.
 Moreover, we find that increasing $w_S$ has a limited impact on the activity recognition accuracy, which further confirms that negated classifier guidance can effectively remove information about the private attribute while maintaining data utility.
 Overall, a modest level of negative conditioning, e.g., $w_S=0.03$, strikes a favorable balance between utility and privacy on the MotionSense dataset.